Authorization and Accountability

 NASW Specialty Practice Sections (SPS) enable members to stay abreast of what is happening in the profession and to be most effective in doing their job.
-Specialty Practice Sections offer the opportunity for professional development through practice-specific teleconferences, free continuing educations credits and more.
+Specialty Practice Sections offer the opportunity for professional development through practice-specific teleconferences, free continuing education credits and more.

 Learn more about Specialty Practice Sections